Sign up to the editor’s newsletter

 To receive the editor’s monthly newsletter, please fill in this form (on MailChimp).
 We won’t give your email address to anyone else – this is just for the Eye newsletter.
 (Your details will be processed by Eye Magazine in full accordance with all relevant UK & EU data protection legislation.)

 There are still plenty of events and exhibitions – both real and virtual – listed on our Eye Events page.
-There are several opening after the current UK lockdown, such as ‘Margaret Calvert: Woman at Work’ at London’s Design Museum, ‘Art Deco by the Sea’ in Newcastle and ‘Unearthed: Photography’s Roots’ at the Dulwich Picture Gallery.
-And of course there’s our next Type Tuesday (have we mentioned this enough?) from 6-7.30pm GMT next week.
+There are several opening after the current UK lockdown, such as ‘Margaret Calvert: Woman at Work’ (below) at London’s Design Museum, and Hey Studios in Barcelona.

 John L. Walters, editor

 PS If you don’t already subscribe to Eye magazine, you can do so here, starting with Eye 100 or the forthcoming Eye 101, but please note that copies of Eye 100 are nearly sold out.

 * STOP PRESS The St Bride Crowdfunder has exceeded its £50,000 target and now stands at more than £60k.